kaiberez/ledatascifi-2025/_sources/handouts/Setting_up_VS_Code.md

 ## References

-Chunks of the above are liberally pulled from Luek Stein, Paul Goldsmith-Pinkham, [](https://esmaozer.github.io/resources/all_in_one/all-in-one/)
+Chunks of the above are liberally pulled from Luek Stein, Paul Goldsmith-Pinkham, [Esma Özer](https://esmaozer.github.io/resources/all_in_one/all-in-one/).